- May 12, 2020

 If you find yourself facing outrageous medical bills after an airbag failed to deploy or caused you more harm than you would have sustained had it not been in your vehicle, don’t put up with it.
 You are entitled to take legal action and fight for the compensation you deserve.

-Attorneys with The Barnes Firm have helped victims of faulty airbags throughout California recover millions in compensation.
+The Barnes Firm has helped victims of faulty airbags recover millions in compensation.
 We don’t take a fee unless and until we win your case.
 We’re also honored to have so many clients trust us to deliver compassionate and sound legal services, and we’ll aggressively pursue compensation for your injuries and pain and suffering.
 Call us at any time for a free consultation or complete our contact form.

 The Barnes Firm (800) 800-0000